-July 2016 - December 2016 M.Sc.
-Bioscience First Semester Paper II: Biomolecules type] will be bas per will have 5 questions of equal marks.
-First question [Multiple choice type or short answer sed on all units [complete syllabus] with no internal choice, whereas remaining questions will be a internal choice within each unit.
+July 2017 - December 2017 M.Sc.
+Bioscience First Semester Paper II: Biomolecules covering whole answered in two answered in about er will have questions divided into four sections, A, B, C & D. Section A will have 20 MCQ of 1 mark each syllabus.
+Section B will have 8 very short answer questions, two from each unit, of 2 marks each to be to three lines.
+Section C will have 8 questions, two from each unit, of 3 marks each.
+The question has to be at 75 words.
+Section D will have 4 questions, one from each unit with internal choice, of 5 marks each.
+The e answered in about 150 words.
 Unit-I Carbohydrates: Structure, classification, properties and function; derivatives of monosaccharides, homo and hetero-polysaccharides, Peptidoglycan glycoproteins and liposaccharide Lipids: Classification, structure and function Nucleic Acid: Structure of purine and pyrimidine bases, nucleoside and nucleotide; DNA- structure and conformation; RNA - Structure, types and functions Unit-II Amino acids: Structure, classification and functions; Synthesis of peptides and protein sequencing; Proteins- properties, covalent structure; secondary, tertiary and quaternary structure of proteins, Ramchandran plot Unit-III Enzyme classification, coenzymes, active site of enzyme, factors contributing to the catalytic efficiency of enzyme; enzyme kinetics- Michaelis-Menten equation, determination of Km, enzyme inhibition, allosteric enzymes, isoenzymes, ribozyme, multienzyme complexes Unit-IV Chemistry of porphyrins: Importance of porphyrins in biology; structure of hemoglobin and chlorophyll porphyrins, structure and biological role of animal hormones, structure and biological role of water soluble and fat soluble vitamins.
-Lab Course: 1.
+Lab Course 1.
 Specific tests for sugars, amino acids and lipids 2.
 Formal titration of amino acids 3.
-4. Estimation of proteins using ninhydrin and biuret method Estimation of sugar by Anthrone and Folin-Wu method 5.
-Saponification value and iodine number of fat.
+Estimation of proteins using ninhydrin and biuret method 4.
+5. Saponification value and iodine number of fat.
 6. Estimation of ascorbic acid 7.
 Achromic point determination using salivary amylase 8.
-Effect of ions on salivary amylase activity 9.
-Enzyme assay and kinetics (ex.
+Effect of ions on salivary amylase activity

+9. Enzyme assay and Enzyme assay and kinetics (ex.
 Amylase, Protease)

 Recommended Books:

 Nelson, Cox and Lehninger Principles of Biochemistry

 G Zubay Biochemistry

 Stryer Biochemistry

 Garrett and Grosham Biochemistry

 West, Tood, Mason and Bbruglen Text book of biochemistry

 White, Handler and Smith Biochemistry

 D Voet and JC Voet Biochemistry